shirsakm/heritage-db/README.md

 ### Motivation

-I created this project because I was bored.
-But also to practice and showcase my skills in:
+I began this project out of personal curiosity and as a challenge to practice and showcase my skills in:
 * **Web Scraping:** Using Selenium to automate browser interactions and extract data from a dynamic website.
 * **Backend Development:** Building a web application and API with the lightweight Flask framework.
 * **Data Handling:** Processing and structuring scraped data into a clean, usable format (CSV).
 * **Full-Stack Integration:** Connecting a Python backend to a simple, effective front-end.

----

 ## Key Features